shobanamg/countries-app/README.md

-# Countires Application with rest countires api
+# Countries Application with rest countries api

 ## Table of contents